cakephp/docs/en/appendices/3-0-migration-guide.rst

   of issues with JavaScript libraries like TinyMCE and environments with short_tags enabled.
 * Support for the ``Asset.filter`` configuration and hooks were removed.
-This feature can easily be replaced with a plugin or dispatcher filter.
+This feature should be replaced with a plugin or dispatcher filter.

 Network